Lightweight Directory Access Protocol (LDAP)

 Example DN:

-cn=John Doe,ou=people,dc=example,dc=comThis DN uniquely identifies a user named "John Doe" in the "people" OU under the "example.com" domain.
+cn=John Doe,ou=people,dc=example,dc=comThis DN uniquely identifies "John Doe" in the "people" OU under the "example.com" domain.

 Identifiers and Attributes